 Deciding to travel for the first time isn't without its challenges.
-I've definitely faced my own share of mental stumbling blocks on my journeys.
+I've definitely faced my own share of mental stumbling blocks on my various travels.
 So I thought I would share these stumbling blocks with you - and some tips to help get past them so you can enjoy your holiday as much as possible.

-Not giving time to rest
+Not making time to rest

 I am definitely an all go kind of girl when I’m on holidays - I want to do all the things, eat all the food, drink all the wine.
 I want to squeeze out as much fun as possible.
 I mean after all I’ve normally spent the last 12 months saving for this - I’m not letting a cent of that go to waste.